-Note: Interval responses are considered as missing values with regard to the corresponding euro variable and are not included as a separate variable.
-A question addressed to several household members is entered as several variables, one for each household member.
+Note: Interval responses are considered as missing values with regard to the corresponding euro variable and are not included as a separate variable A question addressed to several household members is entered as several variables, one for each household member.

+analysis method.
+This method entails deleting all households that have missing values in any of the variables of interest and basing the analyses solely on complete observations.
 However, the loss of information resulting from this method leads to two problems: First, it biases estimates if complete observations differ systematically from incomplete ones; second, even if an estimate is unbiased, the estimation would be less precise due to the observations lost.
-To illustrate how significant the loss of information would be in the case of the HFCS, table 6 shows item nonresponse rates across some selected variables.
+To illustrate how significant the loss of information would be in the case of the HFCS, table 6 shows item non-response rates across some selected variables.

-For example, when asked about the value of their main residence, 82% of households provided a specific amount (column 3 of table 6).
-The other 18% of households are item nonrespondents: Either they provided a (prespecified or individual) range (14.9%, column 4), responded with "Don't know" or "No answer" (2.8%, column 5) or their response was set to missing3 (0.3%, column 6) in the editing process.
+For example, when asked about the value of their main residence, 84.3% of households provided a specific amount (column 3 of table 6).
+The other 15.7% of households are item nonrespondents: Either they provided a (prespecified or individual) range (11.4%, column 4), responded with "Don't know" or "No answer" (4%, column 5) or their response was set to missing (0.4%, column 6) in the editing process.
 Nonresponse rates4 vary substantially across items.
-Variables with high nonresponse rates include e.g. questions related to the monthly amount paid as rent excluding utilities (100% - 59.7% = 40.3%) and the household's gross income from financial investments (100% - 54.8% = 45.2%).
-However, 39.8% and 34.5% of households provided at least a range for these two questions, which confirms the importance of asking range questions when a euro question remained unanswered.
+Variables with high nonresponse rates include e.g. questions related to the monthly amount paid as rent excluding utilities (100% - 65.3% = 34.7%) and the household's gross income from financial investments (100% - 57.2% = 42.8%).
+However, 34.5% and 32.1% of households provided at least a range for these two questions, which confirms the importance of asking range questions when a euro question remained unanswered.
 Range questions provide valuable and often very precise information (see the online appendix and section 2.6.2 for the questionnaire and information on the design of euro loops).
-Variables with low nonresponse rates include variables, such as the amount spent on food consumed at home (100% - 95.9% = 4.1%).
-The item nonresponse rate figures for most of the selected variables are below the range of the first and the second wave.
+Variables with low nonresponse rates include variables, such as the amount spent on food consumed at home (100% - 91.8% = 8.2%).

 Table 6 (column 2) also shows another aspect of item nonresponse in the HFCS: There are variables known as branch variables (see chart 3 in chapter 4) that may also have missing values due to nonresponses to a higher-order question (head variable) and that are thus set to missing.
-For example, before the euro question on gross income from financial investments is asked, households are asked a yes/no question determining whether they have this type of income or not.
+For example, before the euro question on gross income from financial investments is asked, households are asked a yes/no